Push-Up Alternatives

 Coaching Points

-The biggest mistake I see with Dips is a poor range of motion.
 If someone is struggling to be able to do reps, the easiest solution is to simply not lower yourself into a full rep, but this is incorrect.
-If a lifter cannot perform a full rep they should switch to one of the variations listed below.
+If a lifter cannot perform a full rep they should use a resistance band for assistance or switch to an easier variation.

 Medicine Ball Chest Pass